wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-java-get-started.md

 This section shows how to create a web app and configure it for Java using the **Application settings** blade of the portal.

-1. Sign in to the [Azure preview portal](https://manage.windowsazure.cn/).
+1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn/).

 2. Click **New > Web + Mobile > Web App**.